-Since the introduction of high dynamic range (HDR) video, streaming services have started streaming HDR video, focusing on full-screen experiences.
-Recently, social media apps have launched support for HDR video and Ultra HDR, indicating growing interest in HDR adoption across various apps.
+Following the introduction of high dynamic range (HDR) video, streaming services began streaming HDR video, focusing on full-screen experiences.
+Social media apps now support HDR video and Ultra HDR, which indicates growing interest in HDR adoption across various apps.

 Android support for HDR